dentra/esphome-ewh/README.md

 - Control LED mode, presets and brightness
 - Adjust clock

+> 100% worked at EHU-3810D, also should work on EHU-3815D.
+> Please let me know your model to add support or number to description.

+### Help wanted

+Ballu and Zanussi humidifiers also may work.
+Please contact me or just leave feedback.

 ## Thermostat

-The communication UART protocol is 100% know and implemented.
-Connection part requires additional help and research.
+The communication UART protocol is 100% know and implemented but connection part requires additional help and research.

 ## Build ESPHome firmware